aldebaran/qibuild/doc/source/guide/porting_to_qibuild.rst

   windows, the .dll must be generated next to the .exe otherwise the use has to set %PATH%, and so on...)

-* It’s still pure, standard CMake code: you did not have to use the qibuild script.
+* It is still pure, standard CMake code: you did not have to use the qibuild script.

 * Absolutely nothing has been generated in the source directory, ``build/sdk`` only contains the useful, re-distributable binaries (no .o here)

+The final project can be found here:
+:download:`foobar_qibuild.zip </samples/foobar_qibuild.zip>`